Skip main navigation

 Who must receive notice?

-Employers who have decided on a business closing or mass layoff must provide written notice to:
+If you have decided on a business closing or mass layoff you must provide written notice to:

 1. The Department of Workforce Development, Dislocated Workers Unit, WIOATitleI@dwd.wisconsin.gov;